mandel01/programming-for-biologists/README.md

 ## Branding

 Some ninja Googling has revealed that this fairly generic name "Programming for Biologists" is already in use in [Ethan White's Programming for Biologists Curriculum](http://www.programmingforbiologists.org).
-To avoid any confusion a goal for Spring 2016 will be to rebrand this group as something Northwestern-specific.
+To be clear, we are not affiliated with him at all -- but upon finding his site it looks fantastic and people should definitely check it out and support it!
+To avoid any confusion though, a goal for Spring 2016 will be to rebrand our group as something Northwestern-specific.
 Names & logo ideas are welcome!